Skip to main content

 Image used with permission by copyright holder

 Just 30 miles east of Salt Lake City in Utah’s Wasatch Mountains, Park City started out as a hardscrabble mining town, established in the late 1800s.
 After a boom and bust history, the town was reborn as a winter sports destination – renowned for hosting a slate of events during the 2002 Winter Olympics.
-Today, the Park City Mountain Resort is the largest ski area in the United States and one of the best ski resorts for families.
+Today, the Park City Mountain Resort is the largest ski area in the United States and it is considered one of the best ski resorts for families.
 Topping out at 10,026 feet, the mammoth ski area features more than 730 acres of skiable terrain laced with 300 trails, and six different terrain parks.
 While half of the ski area’s runs are graded for experts, there’s still plenty of acreage for less-experienced skiers, including the High Meadow Park, an area of gently graded slopes designed specifically for beginners.

 learn more